GFNOrg/torchgfn/README.md

         pbar.set_postfix({"loss": loss.item()})
 ```

 and in this example, we instead train using Sub Trajectory Balance.
-You can see we simply assemble our GFlowNet from slightly different building blocks
+You can see we simply assemble our GFlowNet from slightly different building blocks:

 ```python
 import torch